diff_diff.CallawaySantAnna#

 base_period (str, default="varying") –

 Method for selecting the base (reference) period for computing ATT(g,t).
-Options:
+Base periods are selected positionally (by the nearest observed period in the sorted panel), matching R

 n_bootstrap > 0.
 When True, results includecband_crit_valueand per-event-timecband_conf_intentries controlling family-wise error rate.pscore_trim (float, default=0.01) – Trimming bound for propensity scores.
 Scores are clipped to